Mixing Benzos and Cocaine – Is it Safe?

 Increased Rate of Addiction

-Cocaine and benzodiazepine drugs interact with the pleasure and reward center of the brain when these drugs are misused.
-They have mind-altering effects, which can lead to bad decisions, poor judgment, and out-of-character behaviors.
-Abusing these drugs increases the chance for a person to be involved in an accident, get injured, or become aggressive and even potentially violent.
-Benzos can impair memory as well, so a person may have difficulties remembering things that happen while they are under the influence.
+Cocaine and benzodiazepine drugs both have reinforcing properties due to their interaction with our brain reward centers.
+Additionally, they have dose-dependent mind-altering effects, which can increase the likelihood of bad decisions, poor judgment, and out-of-character behaviors.
+Abusing these drugs can increase a person’s risk for accidents, injuries, as well as aggressive and even potentially violent behavior.
+Benzos can impair memory as well, so a person may have difficulties remembering things that happen while they are under the influence.6

 Both benzos and cocaine are addictive substances.
 The manner in which cocaine is taken, often in a binge pattern, increases its addictive potential as well, as does taking multiple drugs at the same time.

 With repeated drug use, the brain stops working as it did before and instead relies on the drugs to remain balanced.
 This is drug dependence, and a major side effect of dependence is the onset of difficult withdrawal symptoms and cravings when the drugs wear off.
-Significant mood swings, difficulty feeling pleasure, impaired cognitive abilities, and physical discomfort are all possible side effects of benzo and cocaine withdrawal.
-Appetite and weight fluctuation as well as trouble sleeping are additional issues associated with cocaine and benzo addiction and withdrawal.
+Significant mood swings, difficulty feeling pleasure, impaired cognitive abilities, and physical discomfort are all possible side effects of benzodiazepine and cocaine withdrawal.
+Appetite and weight fluctuation as well as trouble sleeping are additional issues associated with cocaine and benzodiazepine addiction and withdrawal.10

 It is important to disclose all drugs that are being taken before entering into a treatment program in order to ensure that all possible interactions are accounted for.
 Much of the time, a drug test is done along with an assessment to determine the proper type and level of care.

 Benzodiazepine drugs are not to be stopped “cold turkey” without professional help, as the associated withdrawal symptoms can be severe and even life-threatening.
-A medical detox program can aid in safely allowing these drugs to process out of the body under a tapering schedule, often with the help of other medications.
-In the case of polydrug abuse, medical detox is often considered the optimal first level of care.
-After detox, individuals can then enter in to an integrated treatment program that can promote recovery from all co-occurring medical and mental health disorders and drug abuse concerns.13
+A medical detox program can aid in safely allowing these drugs to be cleared from the body using a tapering schedule, sometimes with the aid of a longer-acting substituted benzodiazepine agent.
+In the case of polydrug abuse, medical detox is an optimal first level of care.
+After professional detox and successful withdrawal management, individuals can then enter in to an integrated treatment program that can promote recovery from all co-occurring medical and mental health disorders and drug abuse concerns.13